 I work in reinforcement learning and artificial intelligence.
-I completed my MSc in Computing Science at the University of Alberta and was co-supervised by Adam White and Marlos Machado; and affliated with RLAI Lab and Alberta Machine Intelligence Institute (Amii).
-My long term research goal is to define and understand the computational principles behind Intelligence.
+I completed my MSc in Computing Science at the University of Alberta and was co-supervised by Adam White and Marlos Machado; affliated with RLAI Lab and Alberta Machine Intelligence Institute (Amii).

 I have worked in several industry positions in machine learning.
 During my MSc, I interned at Huawei Research Edmonton, applying reinforcement learning to neural network operator fusion.
-Previously, I had worked with IBM Cloud as an ML Engineer and also collaborated with IBM Research over various research projects in representation learning and Deep Learning.
-I’m also an avid coder, and have experience in deployment of several machine learning algorithms at scale in IBM and Kone.
+Previously, I had worked with IBM Cloud as an ML Engineer (around 2 years) and collaborated with IBM Research on various research projects in representation learning and deep learning.
+I also helped deploy several machine learning algorithms at scale in IBM and Kone.